pymc-devs/pymc/GOVERNANCE.md

 <details><summary>See permission examples</summary>

-- Arnau, recurrent contributor, discourse team
+- Arnau, recurrent contributor, community team
-  * Added to the Discourse PyMC_team and given "leader" trust level
+  * No permissions on Discourse
   * Added to all private communication channels
-  * No permissions on any GitHub
+  * Triage permissions on the pymcon, pymc-data-umbrella, and other "event" repositories

 - Berta, recurrent contributor, dev and doc teams
   * No permissions on Discourse